Abdullahi gets Nigeria call to replace injured Onyeka ahead of Sierra Leone games | Goal.com

 Nigeria coach Gernot Rohr has invited Shehu Abdullahi to replace injured Midtjylland midfielder Frank Onyeka for their 2022 Africa Cup of Nations qualifying fixtures against Sierra Leone.

-Onyeka picked up an injury after playing the entire duration of his side's 4-0 win over FC Copenhagen in a Danish Superliga game on Sunday.
+Onyeka picked up an injury during his side's 4-0 win over FC Copenhagen in a Danish Superliga game on Sunday.

-The 22-year-old initially called up for the battle against Sierra Leone after he made his Super Eagles debut in an international friendly outing against Algeria last month.
+The 22-year-old was initially called for the battle against Sierra Leone after he made his Super Eagles debut in an international friendly outing against Algeria last month.

 The setback has made Rohr turn to Abdullahi who was placed on the standby list after his fine start to life in the Cypriot First Division with Omonia Nicosia.